 A full-time employee of the Clicks Group serves as head of legal and company secretary.
-The appointment, remuneration and removal of the company secretary are matters for the board and not for executive management, and as such the board has tacitly approved the arrangement.
+The appointment, remuneration and removal of the company secretary are matters for the board and not for executive management.
+The board reviews the remuneration of the company secretary annually, as well as that of the head of internal audit and of the CEO's direct reports.